-Wasps Holding Limited – Group Modern Slavery and Human Trafficking Statement
+Wasps Holdings Limited - Modern Slavery Statement

 The Group makes a public commitment to act ethically and with integrity in its business relationships and to adopt responsible business practices.
 The Group has no tolerance to any form of modern slavery or human trafficking and is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business.
-As part of this commitment, in the year ended 30 June 2018, the Group is working on implementing a Modern Slavery Policy to assist its employees and suppliers achieve this aim.

 The Group expects, and endeavours to ensure, that organisations within its supply chains also have no tolerance to any form of modern slavery and human trafficking and adopt responsible business practices in respect of reducing the risk of modern slavery and human trafficking.
 The Group expects these organisations to have suitable policies and practices in this area.

 We look for our supply chains to provide products that meet, where possible, ethical standards of supply and sustainably certified food ingredient products that are principally UK or EU sourced.
 We are of the opinion our supply chain is compliant in these matters.

 It is expected that our suppliers are able to provide details of their own policies supporting their statements and, as a minimum, meet national laws and include human rights principles regarding child labour or bonded or forced labour where documents are withheld, payment of fair wages and payment in money, not kind.